Del-Tango/EWSC-EWalletCreditClock-ServerCore/README.md

               Client Controller as they are initiated by the client application.

-Following a B2B business model, the Master accounts are created by the party offering the EWCreditClock service the their clients, along with a certificate used for authentication in all their software products.
+Following a B2B business model, the Master accounts are created by the party offering the EWCreditClock service to their clients, along with a certificate used for authentication in all their software products.

 Master accounts can only hold a set number of Subordonate accounts, details of